Accessible Technology in Public Libraries

 This page lists several providers of sign language interpretation in Georgia.
 Also listed are companies providing captioning for live and recorded videos.

 GLASS and PINES (Public Information Network for Electronic Services) are now working together to provide eligible PINES materials to GLASS patrons via mail using this program.
 Patrons can receive PINES library cards and receive home delivery for items not traditionally provided by GLASS.
-The PINES/GLASS Partnership Application is for libraries participating in the GLASS/PINES partnership, and you can watch how to set up a GLASS patron profile in Evergreen.
+Instructions for PINES staff is in the circulation manual here.
+You can also watch this video on how to set up a GLASS patron profile in Evergreen.

 Public libraries, nursing homes, hospitals, schools for the blind, public and private schools, and college university disability centers may borrow equipment and reading materials for use by eligible patrons in either a group setting or for individual use.
 The machines may also be used to demonstrate the devices to eligible patrons who may fill out an Individual Application to receive service.

 NEWSLINE allows subscribers access to an array of news resources, including audio versions of local, national, and international newspapers, over 40 magazines, local emergency weather reports, job listings, and up to two weeks of TV listings in advance.
 This resource is free for anyone who can’t read conventional newsprint due to vision loss, dyslexia, or a physical disability.
 Subscribers have multiple access options, including: calling using a touch-tone telephone, receiving emailed files to listen to on their talking books machine, or by using the NFB-NEWSLINE® Mobile app for iPhone, iPad or iPod touch.

-The NCDJ style guide, created by the National Center on Disability and Journalism, provides suggestions on appropriate language and short descriptions of disability-related terms.
+The Library Accessibility Tipsheets from the Association of Specialized Government and Cooperative Library Agencies (ASGCLA) is a list, sorted by disability, of advice sheets on how to serve patrons with disabilities.
+For appropriate language advice there is the NCDJ style guide, created by the National Center on Disability and Journalism.
 Syracuse University’s Disability Cultural Center’s guide adds euphemisms, discusses reclaiming terms, and gives a few “why’s” regarding language.